C++ Core Guidelines: Naming and Layout Rules

 • NL.26: Use conventional const notation

-I will not write about the naming and layout rules of the C++ core guidelines which have already sufficient explanations.
+I will not write about the naming and layout rules of the C++ core guidelines, which already have sufficient explanations.
 I only write about the rules, which need additional wording or are often discussed in my seminars.

 std::mutex mut;